 That said, and keeping all of these factors in mind, we designed the cam side coupler with a very tight toleranced cam bolt hole.
 This helps in decreasing run-out as much as possible.
 The Lovejoy elastomeric "spider" that is used in the coupler assembly alleviates both angular (within 1 degree) and parallelism (within .015”) discrepancies between pump and cam.
 However, the longer dowel pin is still included with our kit if you choose to use it.

 Using an aftermarket T-Belt side motor is an absolute MUST.
 No stock piece is ever going to work with this bracket nor anyone else's bracket for that matter…at least with the 1G platform.
 But at this level, thinking of using anything stock is not really something that enters the equation.
-That is why we can conveniently offer you a Torque Solution Side Motor Mount if necessary.

 We were very mindful during the design process to make SURE that there were no surprises when installing our bracket using this particular mount on a 1G or 2G.
 "Hacking" an OEM mount "to make it work" is not something we recommend nor endorse.
-These mounts are very reasonably priced and there is no excuse not to run one.
+Aftermarket mounts are very reasonably priced and there is no excuse not to run one.
 Besides, if you have a car that gulps fuel necessitating an MFP, you probably already use aftermarket mounts in the first place.
 Bravo!